Epigraphia Indica

-Epigraphia Indica was the official publication of Archaeological Survey of India from 1882 to 1977.
+Epigraphia Indica was the official publication of the Archaeological Survey of India (ASI) from 1882 to 1977.
 The first volume was edited by James Burgess in the year 1882.
 Between 1892 and 1920 it was published as a quarterly supplement to The Indian Antiquary.

 One part is brought out in each quarter year and eight parts make one volume of this periodical; so that one volume is released once in two years.
-About 43 volumes of this journal have been published so far.
-They have been edited by the officers who headed the Epigraphy Branch of ASI.
+About 43 volumes of this journal were published.
+They were edited by the officers who headed the Epigraphy Branch of ASI.